module Z80::Program

 # File lib/z80.rb, line 637 def import_file(file, type = :any, size = nil, pipe:nil, check_size:nil, data_type:nil, **args) type = type.to_s.upcase.to_sym if type == :ANY type = File.extname(file).gsub(/^\./,'').upcase.to_sym end data = if Z80.constants.include?(type) and (handler = Z80.const_get(type)) and (handler.respond_to? :read_data) $stderr.puts "Importing #{type} file: `#{file}'." handler.read_data(file, args) else $stderr.puts "Importing binary file: `#{file}'."
 File.open(file, 'rb') {|f| f.read} end if Integer === check_size raise CompileError, "size does not match the imported file size: #{check_size} != #{data.bytesize}" if check_size != data.bytesize end unless pipe.nil? raise ArgumentError, "pipe should be a proc" unless pipe.respond_to? :call data = pipe.call data end if data_type.nil? data_type = size || data.bytesize end Z80::add_code self, if size data[0, size].ljust(size, "\x0") else data end, data_type end

-Returns a relative label, as an isolated namespace, holding labels defined by the code created with block
+Returns a relative label, as an isolated namespace, holding labels defined by the code created with block as sub-labels.
+Appends the created code to the Program.code.

-In an isolated namespace you can't reference labels defined outside of it unless explicitly indicated with the :use
+In an isolated namespace you can't reference labels defined outside of it unless explicitly indicated with the :use option.

-See: Program#ns
+See: Program#ns.

 # File lib/z80.rb, line 331 def isolate(name = nil, **opts, &block) ns(name, **opts, isolate: true, &block) end

-Returns an unnamed, relative label at Program.pc
+Returns an unnamed, relative label at Program.pc of the optional type.

 Options: